neraiv/one_wire_stm32/README.md

 ```
 Thats it u can use the library funcitions now.
 # Notes
 Libabry has a type DeviceAddress.
 It can be useful to store mulitple ROM address in one array.
+There is an example in ds18xx library example (https://github.com/neraiv/ds18bxx_stm32).